Secure CheckoutPersonal information is secured with SSL technology.

-Professor and Institute Director, RWTH Aachen University, Aachen, Germany
+Director, Institute for Automation of Complex Power System, RWTH Aachen University, Aachen, Germany

-Xavier Guillaud is a professor in L2EP Laboratory of Electrical Engineering and Power Electronics, and leader of EPMLab, at Ecole Centrale de Lille, France.
-His research interests are in the areas of advanced control systems, power systems and power electronics.
+Xavier Guillaud is currently Professor with the L2EP Laboratory of Electrical Engineering and Power Electronics, and leader of EPMLab at École Centrale de Lille, France.
+His research interests are in the areas of advanced control systems, power systems, and power electronics.

 Elsevier.com visitor survey